danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 - Understanding the file format (such as JSON) returned by the web API.
 - Registering and getting the API key(s) and any other, additional configuration needed.

 Given our specific example *nag* and the sample code, we want to also reflect on increasingly prevalent API practices.
 Although Google has provided the API to access the data, it should be remembered that the amount is limited to 100 free API requests for all units from business to non-profit organizations, and the actual data is collected from the public, and people have no access to the specific algorithm which selects, prioritizes, and presents the data.
-This raises serious questions about the degree of openness, accessibility, and inclusivity of API practices.[^soon]
+This raises serious questions about the degree of openness, transparency, accessibility, and inclusivity of API practices.[^soon]

 <div class="exercise" markdown="true">